ENVIRONMENTAL AND DISEASE CONTROL SPECIALIST

 Communication and Interpersonal

-- Effective oral communications skills, including the ability to present technical data and findings in a concise and clear manner before various audiences.
+- Ability to present technical data and findings in a concise and clear manner before various audiences.

-- Effective written communication skills, including the ability to credibly write reports, business correspondence, emails, and procedural or training manuals so they can be understood by individuals at all levels of the organization.
+- Ability to credibly write reports, business correspondence, email, and procedural or training manuals so they can be understood by individuals at all levels of the organization.

-- Customer service focus to manage difficult or emotional customer interactions and to respond professionally to inquiries or complaints from customers, regulatory agencies, or members of the business community.
+- Ability to manage difficult or emotional customer interactions and to respond professionally to inquiries or complaints from customers, regulatory agencies, or members of the business community.

 - Ability to work collaboratively and effectively with job-related workgroups, committees, community organizations, agencies and partners.

 - Ability to practice active listening by giving full attention to what other people are saying, taking time to understand the points being made, and asking questions as appropriate.

 - Ability to work cooperatively and fairly with people whose backgrounds may differ from ones’ own.